ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Completed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

 **Thoughts:** I took a 5 day break due to packing, finishing up work, cleaning, 2 days of travel, and Thanksgiving.
 During these days, I completed the 'JavaScript Arrays, Loops, and Objects' course on Treehouse.

+### Day 86: 26 November 2018

+**Today's Progress**: Completed the first sections of the 'PHP Basics' course on Treehouse.

+**Thoughts:** Today, I started learning PHP with Treehouse.
+I only went over a few things, such as echo and comments, but I'm really excited for what comes next!